The amAdmin user cannot log into the AM admin UI. You may see one of the following errors when you try to log in depending on the root cause:

 The cause varies depending on what recent changes you have made:

-When installing or upgrading to AM 5.x or 6 from a previous version, missing schemas for the external CTS will prevent you from logging in (and you will see the CTS: Operation failed error in the Session debug log).
+When installing or upgrading to AM 6 from a previous version, missing schemas for the external CTS will prevent you from logging in (and you will see the CTS: Operation failed error in the Session debug log).
 This is not an issue in AM 6.5 and later because of setup profiles.

-Additionally, because the Core Token Service (CTS) token store is the authoritative source for sessions, the amAdmin user will not be able to log into the console if the CTS store is down or misconfigured.
+Additionally, because the Core Token Service (CTS) token store is the authoritative source for sessions, the amAdmin user will not be able to log into the admin UI if the CTS store is down or misconfigured.
 There is an RFE to address the misconfiguration aspect: OPENAM-10383 (Validation of External CTS store using OpenAM GUI).

 If you have enabled AM to set cookies in secure mode, the browser will only return the session cookie if a secure protocol such as HTTPS is used; the cookie will not be returned over non-SSL connections.
-Although you have successfully authenticated, the cookie containing the session token is not passed to AM, which prevents login from succeeding.
+Although you have successfully authenticated, the cookie containing the session token is not passed to AM, which prevents the login from succeeding.

 The cookie domain defaults to the full FQDN.
 Login will not succeed unless the cookie domain is set correctly.